 Financial training is required for spending all A&SF funding or funding through the club's SCC account.
-The President, Treasurer, Risk Management officers and any Group Leader from each club are required to complete financial training for the current fiscal year.
+The President, Treasurer, and any Group Leader from each club are required to complete financial training for the current fiscal year.
 Financial training is required every year and must be re-completed every fiscal year.